Survival (Doctor Who): Writing

+Broadcaster and cultural historian Matthew Sweet has described Survival as "a parable about Thatcherism" that shares multiple characteristics with the Tenth Doctor era.
 Writer Rona Munro approached script editor Andrew Cartmel at a BBC scriptwriting workshop and said that she'd "kill to write for Doctor Who."
 The story Munro developed incorporated themes including the morals of hunting (personified by the Cheetah People and signposted by Ace's friend Ange collecting for hunt saboteurs).
 The title Survival was chosen by Cartmel.
 Munro was disappointed by the realisation of the Cheetah People:

 [They] should have just had cheetah eyes and a very faint pigmentation round of cheetah spots, and big canine teeth.
 And in fact, I think the actors that were cast, from what I was told, were doing all this wonderful expressive facial work, and then these 'Puss in Boots' things were dropped on them – and so then you can't see what they're doing under there.
 Particularly Karra and Ace, there were whole amazing scenes between them and for me, that was supposed to be my lesbian subtext – and you can't see it!